CurlyWurly-1/IQ_Group_with_Friedland_PIR/README.md

 The system is comprised of the following three components

 ### Component 1 - Receiver
-This picure shows what an IQ Group receiver device looks like.
+This picture shows what an IQ Group receiver device looks like.
 When a recognised 433 MHz signal is received, it can switch mains power on/off via its own internal relay (e.g. to switch mains electricity to a floodlight)

 <img src="images/P1140936.jpg" alt="IQ Group 240V Mains controller"/>